This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 As Tamarindo is a famous Costa Rican vacation spot, businesses geared towards tourists are plentiful.
 There is no shortage of hotels in the area, with even luxurious options dominating the scene.

 Feast your curious eyes on the stylistic buildings and green parks that are conveniently a stroll away from each other.
-Head towards the La Sabana Park and start your cultural exploration within its bounds.
+Head towards La Sabana Park and start your cultural exploration within its bounds.

 Here alone, you’ll find the Costa Rica Art Museum and the National Stadium.
 The Central Market is also unmissable, with eateries serving authentic Costa Rican cuisine and stalls selling cheap travel souvenirs.